 Main keyword: machine to machine authentication.

 Your various services, clients, and other parts of your software need to act on behalf of your users or simply communicate with each other on the public internet.
 You don’t want to expose yourself to security breaches.
+Additionally, your services may need to also connect with third party services using OAuth tokens.

-For some reason, this is an area where pricing differs dramatically between different providers.
+And for some reason, this is an area where pricing differs dramatically between different providers.
 You may be tempted to think that more expensive solutions offer better functionality, but that’s not the case here.
 Why?
 Who knows.
 Pay attention how many machine to machine tokens are offered for what price, and how easy it will be to scale that number.
 Publicly verifiable tokens are a must.

 You wish it existed, don’t you?
 You want one provider to solve all your auth needs - current and future.
 One vendor to deal with, so you don’t need to make dozens of decisions and deal with your software purchasing process more than necessary.
 One solution to rule them all.